|Violent Crime Victimization

 [ Excel file ]

-- For every 10 white homicide victims ages 7-17 there were 26 suicide victims (a ratio of 10 to 26); the corresponding ratio was 10 to 2 for black juveniles and 10 to 4 for Hispanic juveniles.
+- For every 10 white homicide victims ages 7-17 there were 30 suicide victims; the corresponding ratio was 10 to 2 for black juveniles and 10 to 4 for Hispanic juveniles.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home